streetchief/chocolate-factory/README.md

 2) `npm run build` to compile module.

 ### Run
-`npm start` to read an existing CSV in the `input` folder once the module has been build.
+`npm start` to read an existing CSV in the `input` folder once the module has been built.

 ### Test
 We support testing via Jest.
 Run `npm test` to run the all existing test suites.